Todd Thomsen

 Todd M. Thomsen (born June 24, 1967) is a former Republican politician from the U.S. state of Oklahoma.
 Thomsen served in the Oklahoma House of Representatives as the Majority Whip and represented District 25 from 2006 to 2018.

 Early life and career

-Thomsen was a punter and kicker for the Oklahoma Sooners, University of Oklahoma's football team, from 1985 to 1988 and was part of OU's 1985 national championship team.
+Thomsen was a punter and kicker for the Oklahoma Sooners football team from 1985 to 1988 and was part of OU's 1985 national championship team.
 He graduated with bachelor's degree in 1989."
 He currently serves as Coordinator for the Fellowship of Christian Athletes.

 Political career

 Thomsen was elected in 2006 after he won against Democrat Darrell Nemecek by two votes.
 In 2008, Thomsen ran for reelection "in order to continue working to improve education, keep taxes low, and represent conservative values in the Legislature".
 He was reelected in November 2008 and served in the House as a member of the House Education Committee, and the chair of the House Higher Education and Career Tech Committee.